TZstatsADS/Spr2017-proj4-team-4/README.md

 CY and ZF cleaned the raw data, analyzed the paper 4 and developed the LDA model represented within the paper.

 BH, ZL and SR analyzed paper 5, focusing on the C/E/Mr workflow.
 BH worked on the MIRA ranking function (Mr).
 SR and ZL worked on the clusterwise scoring function (C) in R and Python respectively.
 ZL implemented the error-driven training function (E).
+SR assisted in dimensionality reduction using PCA in order to improve runtime.

 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.